 4. Pick a Hosting Company

 Purchasing a domain name is an essential part of setting up a professional blog.
 The next step is picking a company to host your blog.
-You can sign up for a hosting account with Bluehost (affiliate link) for as low as $2.95 a month.
-Once you sign up through Bluehost I suggest running your blog through wordpress.
+You can sign up for a hosting account with Bluehost.
+Then set it up for your blog to run through WordPress.

 My hosting package included customizable email addresses.
 I use firstname.lastname@example.org as my email for the blog.
 This helps me keep my blog and personal emails separate.
 Using your domain name in your email address is another step to give your blog a professional look.